GangSuUGA/Deep_Learning2021Fall/01Learn_Deeper.md

 # What do we mean by "deep"?
 ![image](https://user-images.githubusercontent.com/88390140/132105281-b35ce4ec-6c99-4cd8-b863-5c0a3f9a26c4.png)
-## Deep Learning will learn how to extract/represent the features by a sequence of layers for building a hierarchy of features of increasing complexity
+## Deep Learning will learn how to extract/represent the features by a sequence of layers for building a hierarchy of features of increasing complexity without prior knowledge.
 ![image](https://user-images.githubusercontent.com/88390140/132100070-d4312bf1-1679-402a-9bda-ed0d3ca21023.png)    Lee et al. (2009)